About ExCEllence (ECE Project Showcase)

 📌 Why nominate?
 Give deserving projects the spotlight and inspire the ECE community!

 🌟Selected projects stand a chance to win attractive prizes.
+Find out more about the eligibility and the prizes/awards details.

-Submit your nominations today and help us showcase the best of ECE!
+🌟Submit your nominations today and help us showcase the best of ECE!

 Find out more about the eligibility for the competition.